Skip to main content

 Brass has a separate emergency protocol document for Artemyeese’s sessions.
 It is three pages longer than any other protocol document.
 Artemyeese has seen it and considers it a compliment.

-Alt-Reyneese — Night Elf (Wyrmrest Accord) #
+Reyneese-Alt — Night Elf (Wyrmrest Accord)

 Adjacent timeline.
 Same voice, same stillness, same preference for tea in the morning and silence in the evening.
 Different memories.
 The details diverge somewhere before the warband formed on Moon Guard — whatever choice or weather or moment sent one Reyneese to Moon Guard and this one to Wyrmrest, neither has examined too carefully.